Making Thanksgiving Grocery Shopping Easier for Seniors

 2. Delegate Responsibilities

-Make shopping for the Thanksgiving meal a family affair by delegating tasks to various family members.
+Make shopping for the Thanksgiving meal a family affair by delegating grocery responsibilities to various family members.
 For seniors who prefer to be hands-on, having someone accompany them can make the experience easier.
 A family member can help push the cart, pick up heavy items, and reach for products on high shelves.

 Alternatively, seniors can stay home while family members handle the shopping or pick up ingredients for specific dishes.
 Delegating shopping and cooking tasks helps lighten the load and ensures the trip is less stressful for everyone.